Liu Zan: Battle of Dongxing

-In 252, after Sun Quan's death, Liu Zan continued serving under Sun Liang, Sun Quan's successor and the second emperor of Eastern Wu.
-Later that year, Wu's rival state, Wei, launched an invasion and attacked a dam constructed at Dongxing (東興; in present-day Chaohu, Anhui) but Wu forces.
+In 252, after Sun Quan's death, Liu Zan continued serving under the child ruler Sun Liang, Sun Quan's successor and the second emperor of Eastern Wu.
+Later that year, Wu's rival state, Wei, launched an invasion and attacked a dam constructed at Dongxing (東興; in present-day Chaohu, Anhui) where Liu Zan's son Liu Lue as Commandant was helping guard the city.
 The Wu regent Zhuge Ke led Wu forces to resist the invaders, with Liu Zan, Ding Feng, Lü Ju and Tang Zi leading the vanguard force.
 They seized control of Xu embankment (徐塘) and destroyed one of the enemy's forward camps.
 The main Wu army followed suit and together they defeated the Wei forces.
 Liu Zan was promoted to General of the Left (左將軍) for his contributions in the battle.